Powered by MOMENTUM MEDIA

 The study also found that many of these young professionals don't anticipate a long-term future in auditing.

-However, the research did find that they were positive about remaining in the accounting profession more broadly in the long-term.
+However, the research did find that they were positive about remaining in the accounting profession more broadly in the long term.

-The report made several key recommendations for university educators, employers and the professional bodies to help attract the next generation of top talent.
+The report made several key recommendations for university educators, employers and professional bodies to help attract the next generation of top talent.

-The report recommends the professional bodies do more to share the real-world experiences of auditing and accounting professionals with students, as well as the wider importance of the profession in society beyond purely its technical aspects.
+The report recommends that professional bodies do more to share the real-world experiences of auditing and accounting professionals with students, as well as the wider importance of the profession in society beyond purely its technical aspects.

 CPA Australia president and chair Dale Pinto said it was heartening to witness the optimism of future auditors and accountants reflected in the survey.